 I like the brighter colors we've seen in the past few versions of Android.
 A lot of other people do, too.
 But an equal number of people don't.

 You fix that and make everyone happy by adding a theme engine.
 Developers and Google Play would quickly fill out an Android themes section.
-Feel free to leave out the crazy fonts, though.
+Crazy fonts and all.

 The status bar needs some love